 Santa Cruz County operates an Adult Detention Center at the Tony Estrada Law Enforcement Center that has the maximum capacity of 372 prisoners greatly exceeding the capacity of 106 prisoners at the former facility.
-The Detention Division is under the direction of Lieutenant Raoul Rodriguez.
+The Detention Division is under the direction of Commander Raoul Rodriguez.
 The primary role of the division is to maintain custody of those prisoners who have been convicted and sentenced to time in the County facility and those prisoners waiting to be transferred to other facilities.
 This includes developing and maintaining records on all inmates.

 Detention officers are also responsible for the transportation needs of all inmates remanded to the custody of the Sheriff.
 This includes transportation to medical appointments, transportation between detention facilities, court appearances and travel between mental hospitals and other psychiatric facilities.